Did I suffer a TBI while deployed? What steps do I take to find out?

 You can initiate this process with your primary care provider or by going directly to a TBI clinic.

-Words of encouragement: You and your family members know YOU best.
+You and your family members know YOU best.
 Even if you have been told that you do not have a TBI (before having the above tests) and you still notice changes or that "something about you isn't right", please continue to seek care and insist on going through the diagnostic process.
-Health care providers are often surprised at the exam findings because service members often appear so "normal" and healthy.
 Rehab has been working for many, so it is worth it!
 Please feel free to contact me via our "Contact Form" if you have questions or would like me to advocate on your behalf.